dhis2/training-docs/content/tracker_use/tg_Capture_app.md

 **Electronic Immunization Registry Overview**

-1. Open Capture from the Apps menu
+1. Open the Capture from the Apps menu

    ![](resources/images/capture/captureimage.png)

-2. Find and select the program
+2. Find and select the program ("Electronic Immunication Registry")

    ![](resources/images/capture/captureprogramselection.png)

-3. Select the site for (Registring unit) in the org unit hierarchy
+3. Select the site for (Registering unit) in the org unit hierarchy

    ![](resources/images/capture/selectou.png)